Temple Run. You could get caught by the demon monkeys pursuing you, or fall into a temple trap, or run off the temple itself.

 Plus that means that the Creator isn't real, and you're NOT the Creator, which was the main gimmick of the series!!!

-The American campaign in Call of Duty: Modern Warfare.
-Everything that Sergeant Paul Jackson does, from taking part in the invasion of Qu'rac, trying to capture Al-Asad (and failing), protecting a tank as it moves through a hostile area and rescuing a downed Cobra pilot from group of terrorists is all rendered moot as you evacuate Qu'rac.
-A nuclear missile goes off in the city, killing your commanding officer, your fellow teammates, the pilot you just saved, and, eventually, you.
+The American campaign in Call of Duty: Modern Warfare, despite being a Pyrrhic Victory in the grand scheme, ended terribly for the perspective of the characters.
+Everything that Sergeant Paul Jackson does, from taking part in the invasion of the Middle East, trying to capture Al-Asad (and failing), protecting a tank as it moves through a hostile area and rescuing a downed Cobra pilot from group of terrorists is all rendered moot as you evacuate the Middle East.
+A nuclear bomb goes off in the city, killing your commanding officer, your fellow teammates, the pilot you just saved, and, eventually, you.
+Al-Asad runs away, and the actions of the characters are reduced to nothing more than another figure in the death toll.
 This is done to drive home the point that war is (if you consider the actions that you just took in the campaign) pointless.
 General Shepard comments on this in the sequel: "30,000 of my men died in the blink of an eye, and the world just fuckin' watched."